 At Asia Bookroom we are Asia specialists, making information on all aspects of Asia available to you!
-Over 30 years' experience has equipped us with broad knowledge and sources.
-Our online store and international delivery mean you can order your book anytime, anywhere.
+40 years of experience has equipped us with broad knowledge and sources.
+Our online store and international delivery mean we can deliver your parcel to you anytime, anywhere.

 A Brief History

 Asia Bookroom (formerly The Old Bookroom) was established as a branch of Weekend Gallery Books Pty Ltd in July 1982.
 Since the late 1960s Barbara Burdon had been operating Weekend Gallery (as it was originally called) from a converted flat underneath her house in the Canberra suburb of Hughes.
 In the early days it sold only antique prints and maps and some reproductions.
 A chance buy at a local auction was the catalyst for Barbara's bookselling career.
 She and her husband Tom were attending the auction with the hope of buying some prints and maps.
 During the viewing they had also looked at the books that were to be sold.
 They saw a fine library of history, literature and reference.
 Although their intention was only to bid on a few lots of books for personal interest, by the end of the auction almost all of the books offered were theirs.
 Gradually over the next few years the books overtook the prints and maps as the mainstay of the business and Weekend Gallery became Weekend Gallery Books.